sp01010011/vive/readme.md

 V!VE is simple social media web application based on Laravel 5.1

 ### License
 No copyright, no licensing, nothing...
-I love this stuff and when i see a challange somehere i tent to take it... and redistribute my to the public to use it as they please.
+I love this stuff and when i see a challange somewhere i tent to take it... and redistribute my take on the challange to the public to use it as they please.